JonSchwartz93/Mentor_Board/README.md

 # Mentor Board
 ## Our Mission

-We want to create a friendly and supportive community to scout potential those who can help share and learn skills and talents in the way of the Force.
+We want to create a friendly and supportive community to connect more experienced web developrs with up-and-coming- students.
+The Mentor Board provides a vehicle for mentors to post available times so that students can sign-up to work on current projects, coding challenges (e.g. algorithms, data structures, etc.) and ask any questions he/she might have regarding the tech industry.

-## Visionaries
+## Team Members

 #### Theo Paul
 https://github.com/theomarkkuspaul